 Welcome to Reception Class

-Mrs Isherwood is the teacher and Mrs Middlehurst is the teaching assistant.
+Mrs Isherwood is the teacher and Miss Carr & Miss McElhone are the teaching assistants.

 We are a self contained classroom with access to outside provision and our own toilets.